kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 # Derivatives

 The `derivatives/` folder contains minimally preprocessed outputs from the [processing pipelines](../processing/pipelines.md).
 A description of HBCD-specific processing parameters used for each pipeline is available on the [HBCD Processing](https://hbcd-cbrain-processing.readthedocs.io/latest/) webpage.
 The following sections outline the session-level file and folder contents for each pipeline.

-In the sections below, for readability, the BIDS entities `sub-<label>_ses-<label>` are replaced with the string `SUBSES`.
-In addition, some entities include a set of specific values, each of which is associated with a separate file; these values are either listed in <>, separated by |, or listed separately within a label values legend.

 ```
 root/
 |__ derivatives/